FunnierBe/funnierbe.github.io/_posts/23-02-14-Pay-Attention.md

 ***The PROBLEM is with YOU***

 Work on YOU first.
-Don't worry about becoming [Khabib Nurmagomedov](https://www.youtube.com/watch?v=dUGV70oPsTs&t=120s) right away ... just work on YOU.
+Don't worry about becoming [Khabib Nurmagomedov](https://www.youtube.com/watch?v=dUGV70oPsTs&t=120s) right away ... you might get there ... but first, just work on YOU.

 Work on YOUR focus on paying attention. ***Train, recover, focus on the part of you that is not paying attention as you train.***